A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{t} has long been observed that people routinely adapt their speed so as to reliably perform pointing or grasping movements.
-This so-called speed-accuracy tradeoff has been studied for more than a century by different communities, such as experimental psychology~\cite{woodworth1899, fitts1954, welford1960, crossman1983, meyer1988, crossman1957}, human-computer interaction\cite{card1978, mackenzie1989, soukoreff2004}, cybernetics~\cite{chan1990a, gawthrop2011}, and neuroscience~\cite{flanagan1995, khan2006}.
+It has long been observed that people routinely adapt their speed to perform aimed movements in a reliable manner: The more accurate a movement the slower its execution.
+This so-called speed-accuracy tradeoff has been studied for more than a century by many communities such as experimental psychology~\cite{woodworth1899, fitts1954, welford1960, crossman1983, meyer1988, crossman1957}, human-computer interaction (HCI)~\cite{card1978, soukoreff2004}, cybernetics~\cite{chan1990a, gawthrop2011}, robotics~\cite{simmons2005}, and neuroscience~\cite{flanagan1995, khan2006}.

-Despite the complexity and the diversity of human movements, recurrent characteristics are known and described in the literature:

-\paragraph{Human movement is inherently variable} If one is repeatedly given the same pointing task, his trajectories and performance measures may be strikingly different between trials.
-Variability affects practically all kinematic markers---e.g., position, speed, acceleration, or jerk.
-One cause is the fact that a single pointing movement can involve many joints---finger, wrists, elbows, shoulders and even the back~\cite{rosenbaum2009}.
-Thus, the human body provides many redundant degrees of freedom to execute the same task~\cite{bullock1988}.
-Another source of variability is the presence of noise throughout the system, from neurons all the way to the muscles~\cite{vangalen1995}.
-Variability can also originate from the failure to take into account the different complexities of the system~\cite{todorov2002}; it is then introduced somewhat deliberately to facilitate modeling.
-All this prompts the use of \emph{stochastic} mathematical models to describe human movement.
+In 1954, Fitts~\cite{fitts1954} provided a simple formula to describe the speed-accuracy tradeoff of simple aimed movements (Fitts' law, see \S~\ref{sec:background}), focusing on the variability of the movement \emph{endpoints}.
+Fitts' law remains to this day heavily used in various communities, e.g., in HCI to evaluate the performance of input devices~\cite{soukoreff2004}; unfortunately it is only a rule of thumb, initially conceived with a vague analogy with information theory~\cite{gori2018}, that only deals with movement endpoints and says little about the entire movement's trajectory.

+Since Fitts' seminal 1954 work, many attempts have been pursued to explain Fitts' law as resulting from an underlying mechanism for movement production and control.
+Examples are neural dynamics models~\cite{bullock1988}, behavioral models~\cite{elliott2017, elliott2010}, various mathematically formulated models~\cite{plamondon1997, meyer1988} and models based on control theory, including simple closed-loop step responses~\cite{mueller2017}, deterministic and stochastic optimal control~\cite{todorov2002, tanaka2006, harris1998, flash1985, guigon2007, berret2016}.
+This last class of models has been particularly influential in explaining motor planning~\cite{todorov2002}.
+It shows how humans choose one particular path from the infinitely many possible~\cite{flash1985} (this is usually known as the joint-redundancy or degree of freedom problem~\cite{rosenbaum2009,bullock1988}), and how and when they will correct deviations from that particular path~\cite{todorov2002}.

+Control theoretic models do suffer from several difficulties.
+To be operational, they require estimating the impedance of the motor system, i.e. limb and muscles inertia and visco-elastic properties.
+However, modulating impedance might be a control strategy in its own right~\cite{hogan1985}, and even estimating an impedance that is assumed invariant is not trivial~\cite{buchanan2004, mueller2017}.
+Another issue is that it is not clear which cost functions are relevant to the CNS (Central Nervous System), and how they should be combined~\cite{franklin2011} in optimal control models.